Please choose an item from the menu for more information.

 Adam was appointed Headteacher of Woodlands Meed in September 2015.
 He was previously a governor at St. John’s, a school and residential provision for students aged 5 - 24 years in Brighton.
 He has a young family who keep him very busy at weekends and in his spare time enjoys outdoor activities.

 Simon was elected as a parent governor in September 2013.
 He is the Health & Safety Governor, Whistle Blowing Governor and is Chair of the Premises Health and Safety Committee.
 In the past he has chaired the Learning and Wellbeing Committee as well as being governor for KS4, KS5 and the college site.
-Simon has 2 children with ASD & learning disabilities one of whom currently attends Woodlands Meed.
+Simon has 2 children with ASD & learning disabilities one of whom attended Woodlands Meed.
 Simon has worked for 25 years in blue-chip companies in the financial services sector.
 He has a Master’s in Business Administration (MBA) and Chartered Institute of Marketing Qualifications.
 He currently owns a business centre in Burgess Hill and is a Director of three local small businesses.

 Rose was co-opted as a governor in January 2019.
 She is retired, having been in the post-16 education sector for 36 years in open access colleges in both Essex and West Sussex.
 She has been a classroom volunteer at Woodlands Meed since 2013.Rose is an active committee member and team captain of Burgess Hill Hockey Club.
 She is also Vice Chair of "Neighbourly Care" - a local organisation which helps the elderly and housebound.